caraballofelix88/zounds/README.md

 Goals:
 - Something that could run on embedded hardware
   - minimal dynamic memory allocation
+  - taking as much advantage as possible of static analysis (what does this mean)
   - frontload processing to comptime where possible
     - generating waveforms
     - building node vtables